Where to eat, drink and stay in style in one of Mexico’s best kept secrets.

 La Cocina de Doña Esthela

-Highway 3, also known as Ruta de Vino, is paved, but you’ll quickly find that driving down dusty, rocky roads is most likely in the cards as you veer off the main road to visit wineries and restaurants.
+Highway 3, also known as Ruta de Vino in Mexico Wine Country, is paved, but you’ll quickly find that driving down dusty, rocky roads is most likely in the cards as you veer off the main road to visit wineries and restaurants.
 This is true with your first stop for breakfast at La Cocina de Doña Esthela.
 Doña Esthela recently won the award for “Tastiest Breakfast in the World” from FoodieHub.
 Begin breakfast with homemade tortilla chips and salsa.
 Another must have at La Cocina de Doña Esthela is the pan de elote (corn bread muffins).

 The house-made machaca (dried, shredded beef) is her award winning dish.
 The machaca is spiced with serrano chiles, bell pepper and garlic, scrambled with farm fresh eggs.
 It is served with a refried beans, freshly made warm flour and corn tortillas as well as house made queso fresco.
 While the machaca won an award, it’s her lamb borrego that is considered her house specialty and signature dish.
 I think it’s safe to say, anything you order at La Cocina de Doña Esthela will please your eyes and taste buds.